The Red-legged Partridge

 Red-legged Partridge (Alectoris rufa)

-BUY A CANVAS PRINT:
+PURCHASE A CANVAS REPRODUCTION:

-You can choose a personal size
+You can choose a custom size

 varying the original width (cms)

-Attention was soon focused on our red-legged partridge, which, with its sonorous starts and dazzling flight, became one of the key pieces in small game hunting.
-Modalities such as the "ojeo", hunting in hand or hunting with a fierce claim have been and still are the object of great acceptance on the part of the hunting enthusiasts.
-But in recent times, parallel to the vertiginous increase in the number of hunters, a whole process of organising hunting has arisen, mainly with an economic aim in mind.
+Soon, attention focused on our Red-legged Partridge which, with its noisy take-offs and dazzling flight, became one of the key game birds in small game hunting.
+Modalities such as driven hunts, walked-up shooting, or treacherous decoy hunting have been and are widely accepted by enthusiasts of hunting pursuits.
+But in recent times, parallel to the dizzying increase in the number of hunters, a whole process of hunting organization has emerged with fundamentally economic aims for itself.

 Red-legged Partridge